-Today, our ‘My Favourite Hotel’ review is a unique mountain resort in Israel.
+Today, our ‘My Favourite Hotel’ review is the Carmel Forest Spa Resort, Haifa, Israel.

 We are currently running this reader-written feature to provide some positivity and inspiration to Head for Points.
 You can find all of the ‘My Favourite Hotel’ reviews so far by clicking here.
 This was scheduled to be a series of about 25 hotels, but a good response from readers means that we have commissioned another batch and are continuing the series.

 Today’s hotel is the Carmel Forest Spa Resort, part of the Isrotel chain.
 It is reader Ruth’s favourite hotel and here is her review:

 When most people think of taking a holiday in Israel, their first point of call is usually Jerusalem or Tel Aviv.
 However, the third most populated city in Israel is Haifa, and just a 20-minute drive away from this bustling city sits the Carmel Forest Spa Hotel located on the Carmel Mountain.